 Sometimes I feel like a divided house myself—wanting one thing but doing the opposite, or wanting two different things that are mutually exclusive, sometimes working at cross purposes with myself.
-So if I really want to get a good night’s sleep, then why am I drinking coffee that keeps me up until 2 in the morning and wakes me up again at 6?
+So if I really want to get a good night’s sleep, then why am I drinking coffee that keeps me up until 2 a.m. and wakes me up again just a few hours later at 6 a.m.?
 If I really want to live more simply, then why am I complicating my life with more and more things?

 Lord, heal the divisions in our world and in my own heart.
 Grant me wisdom to hold on to what is good and to leave behind those things I need to leave behind.
 Bring the fragments of my life together, and make me whole.

 Writing/Reflection Prompt: In its simplest form, lectio divina begins with a moment of silence, then a reflective reading of Scripture once, twice, three times, listening for God’s voice.
 What word or phrase draws your attention?
 How does it apply to your own life and circumstances?
 Try it yourself with the lectionary psalm for this week, Psalm 138.